 Your interviewer will want to know more about you, your career path and goals, your design philosophy, your background, and what makes you tick as a designer.
 Make sure to use questions like these to highlight your curiosity and commitment to learning, including any recent courses or continuing education opportunities you might have pursued.
 You might also get a chance to showcase what you know about the company and its values.

-This question sometimes seems like a throwaway with no wrong answer, or a break from more serious questions about your projects, past conflicts, and technical resume.
+Answer: This question sometimes seems like a throwaway with no wrong answer, or a break from more serious questions about your projects, past conflicts, and technical resume.
 But interviewers really will want you to convey that you’re a forward-thinking designer who will continue to live at the cutting edge well into the future.
 One tip: before your interview, jot down some of your favorite UI design inspiration websites, design blogs, and Instagram accounts, and prepare to talk about some of the UI Designers you think are doing innovative work.
 You want to show future employers that you have your finger on the pulse and that you apply real energy to staying on top of your craft and industry.